 Stubbs the Zombie in Rebel Without a Pulse Stubbs the Zombie in Rebel Without a Pulse $19.99 Buy now Network N earns commission from qualifying purchases via Microsoft and other programs.

-Dying Light 2
+12. Dying Light 2

-So there you have it, our list to the best Xbox zombie games in full.
+So there you have it, our list of the best Xbox zombie games in full.
 If you’re looking for something a bit more shocking, make sure to check out our list of the best Xbox horror games – you’ll find something there to quicken your pulse, we’re sure.
 Alternatively, if you’re looking for a time sink check out our list of the best Xbox Series X games – there are some great titles on there.